quietvoid/pgen_client/README.md

 Once the `PGenerator` device is properly connected, test patterns can be displayed.
 The most important settings here are:
 - `Patch precision`: Whether to use 8 bit or 10 bit patches.
-This is independent of the output `Bit depth` configuration.
+    - Changing the pattern depth may reconfigure the output to a different depth.
+    - It would be reconfigured every time a different precision pattern is sent.
 - `Patch size`: Size the patches take on the display, in % windows.
 - `Position`: How the patches are positioned on the display.
 This can be a preset position or specific pixel coordinates.

 With both internal/external pattern generators, the patches are sent at the configured size/position in `pgen_client`.

-If the output is configured to the `Limited` Quant range, the `Limited range` checkbox must be checked.
-That will send patterns in limited RGB range to the `PGenerator`, ensuring correct patches are displayed.
+**Info about Quant range and the pattern limited range config**:
+- When the quant range is set to `Full`:
+    - Display may be setup with Auto/Full range.
+Patches must be sent as full range.
+    - Setting the display to Limited range input, patches may be sent with limited range enabled.
+- When the quant range is set to `Limited`:
+    - Patches must always be sent as full range, so Limited range must be disabled.
+    - Display must be set to Auto/Limited, never Full.

 For patch and background colours, they are either selected manually or through a pattern generator as described below.
 Patterns can be sent manually to test the configuration.